Introduction to Jazz of Japan

 Picture this: a dazzling city, clean and modern yet old-fashioned and traditional – a city of the future and of the past, simultaneously.
-Bars and izakaya everywhere, busy and tipsy uniformed and suited up masses of people rushing to and fro.
+Bars and izakaya everywhere, busy and tipsy uniformed and suited-up masses of people rushing to and fro.
 Digital voices emanating from brightly lit signs looming large in the sky, on the sides of buildings, on shop walls.
-In the middle of this, an unlimited supply of food, drink, merchandise – seafood restaurants, alcohol establishments, convenience stores everywhere.
+In the middle of this, an unlimited supply of food, drink, merchandise — seafood restaurants, alcohol establishments, and convenience stores are everywhere.
 And hidden in the dark corners and underground floors… the jazz of Japan.
 Welcome to the world of Japanese jazz.

 Introduction